marksgraham/OCT-Converter/README.md

 Are welcome!

 ## Updates
+14 May 2021
+- Can save 2D projections of OCT volumes.

 30 October 2020
 - Extract fundus and laterality data from .e2e
 - Now attempts to extract additional volumetric data from .e2e files that was previously missed